chris1111/OpenCore-Creator/README.md

 ## OpenCore-Creator
 - An easy builder of OpenCore and VirtualSMC
 - Everything is create on a RAMDISK no fille on the system exepted nasm, the output is move on Desktop.
-- Works in macOS Catalina 10.15, for the moment it does not work correctly on macOS Beta Big Sur 11 Beta
+- Works in macOS Catalina 10.15, for the moment it does not work correctly on macOS Big Sur 11 Beta
 #### Credit: ☞ [acidanthera](https://github.com/acidanthera)
 #### Download Release ☞ [OpenCore Creator.dmg ](https://github.com/chris1111/OpenCore-Creator/releases/tag/V1)